Twinside/m8-files/examples/songs/README.md

  * `CMDMAPPING_4_0.m8s` : first version of the file, saved with a firmware v4
  * `CMDMAPPING_5_0.m8s` : same file as before, but saved with a firmware 5.0.
         There is differences :).
+ * `CMDMAPPING_6_0.m8s` : same file as before, but including but saved with a firmware 6.0 beta